-If you buy a car via your own limited company, there are several tax considerations to take into account.
-Read our no-nonsense guide to work out the real cost for the 23/24 tax year.
+If you buy a car via your own limited company, there are several tax considerations to consider.
+Read this no-nonsense guide to calculate the tax cost for the 25/26 tax year.

 Which factors influence company car tax rates?